Short Green Milkweed

 Milkweed family (Asclepiadaceae)

-Cultivation: The preference is full sun and rather dry conditions.
+Cultivation: The preference is full sun and dry-mesic to dry conditions.
 This plant will also tolerate partial sun and mesic conditions.
-If anything, poor sterile soil is preferred, containing gravelly or sandy material, as this reduces competition from taller, more aggressive plants.
-However, it will also grow quite well in rich loam.
-After it blooms and forms seedpods, this plant steadily deteriorates.
+If anything, poor soil is preferred, containing gravelly or sandy material, as this reduces competition from taller plants.
+However, rich loam is tolerated if it is well-drained.
+After the blooming period and during the development of seedpods, this plant gradually deteriorates.

 Comments: This non-showy plant is unlikely to receive favor from the mass market in horticulture, but it is nonetheless quite interesting to examine.
 This milkweed species is rather variable across different localities; there is a variety with narrow leaves that occurs in sandy areas near Lake Michigan.
-Short Green Milkweed can be distinguished from most other species of milkweeds by its nodding umbels of green flowers.
-The rare Asclepias meadii (Mead's Milkweed) has this characteristic, but its flowers are noticeably larger in size, and the hoods of its flowers have horns.
-Another milkweed species, Asclepias hirtella (Tall Green Milkweed) produces nodding umbels of flowers, but they are usually more white than green in appearance, and its leaves are more linear and narrow than the leaves of Short Green Milkweed.
+Short Green Milkweed (Asclepias viridiflora) can be distinguished from many species of milkweeds by its nodding umbels of greenish flowers.
+The rare Mead's Milkweed (Asclepias meadii) has this characteristic, but its flowers are more wide (about 6 mm. across) and the hoods of its flowers have horns.
+Another milkweed species, Tall Green Milkweed (Asclepias hirtella), produces nodding umbels of greenish flowers, but its umbels are more fully globoid in shape, and its leaves are usually more linear and narrow than those of Short Green Milkweed.